OSInside/kiwi/doc/source/working_with_kiwi/xml_description.rst

   chroot into the new root file system.

-  Packages in `type="delete"` and `type="uninstall"` are removed from the image, for details see :ref:`xml-description-uninstall-system-packages`.
+  Packages in `type="delete"` and `type="uninstall"` are removed from the image, for details see :ref:`uninstall-system-packages`.

   And packages which belong to a build type are only installed when that specific build type is currently processed by KIWI.

-- `profiles`: a list of profiles to which this package selection applies (see :ref:`xml-description-image-profiles`).
+- `profiles`: a list of profiles to which this package selection applies (see :ref:`image-profiles`).

 - `patternType`: selection type for patterns, supported values are:
   `onlyRequired`, `plusRecommended`, see:
-  :ref:`xml-description-product-and-namedCollection-element`.
+  :ref:`product-and-namedCollection-element`.

 We will describe the different child elements of `packages` in the following sections.

-.. _xml-description-package-element:
+.. _package-element:

 The `package` element
 ^^^^^^^^^^^^^^^^^^^^^